funkaoshi/s.vs.tpk/_posts/2015-08-11-kickstarter-v.md

 date: 2015-08-11
 ---

 Overall I am quite happy with how Kickstarter has been treating me.
 Most of my recent Kickstarters have delivered without a hitch.
 [Reaper Bones][10] managed to ship a bajillion minis without breaking a sweat.
 Goodman Games shipped [Peril on the Purple Planet][6] and [The Chained Coffin][8] more or less when they said they would, with lots of bonus goodies.
-I've already got the PDF of [The Stygian Garden of Abelia Prem][4], and am now just waiting for the hardcopy.
+I've got the PDF of [The Stygian Garden of Abelia Prem][4] without any fuss.
 Overall, projects seem to be better run and handled now.

 It wouldn't be a Kickstarter update if I didn't mention i'm still waiting for books from [LotFP][].
 That said, James Raggi has sent me so many random adventures and bonus books the wait doesn't feel particularly onerous.
 Of the 4 books funded in the LotFP Summer Adventure Campaign, each has grown in scope and [awesomeness][].
 As I've mentioned before, more project creators should follow Raggi's lead with respect to how he handles projects that are off the rails.